andrewsunglaekim/advanced_git_workshop/readme.md

 HEAD^2 # this would point to the HEAD commit's second parent.
 The branch we merged in.
 ```

-You can also chain these operators, something like this:
+We can also chain these operators, something like this:

 ```
 HEAD~3^2